-The High Efficiency Particulate Air, or HEPA, filter, was created to protect scientists from radiation as they worked on an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they built an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the brand.
-This rating shows how effectively a filter can remove pollutants from the air.
+This rating indicates how effectively a filter can remove pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are dense and can limit airflow.
-It’s important to check with Golden Seal Service Experts to make sure your heating and cooling system can work with one.
+Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
+It’s important to ask Golden Seal Service Experts to make sure your heating and cooling system can run with one.

-Media air cleaners are denser than common air filters.
+Media air cleaners are much thicker than regular air filters.
 They’re often four to five times wider—or more.
-This barrier attaches tightly against your HVAC unit.
+This barrier attaches tightly against your HVAC equipment.

-Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 There are several different types of electronic filtering systems you can use in your home.